webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 =========================

 > WebdriverIO service that provides a better integration into Sauce Labs.
 This service can be used for:
-> - the Sauce Labs virtual machine cloud (desktop web and em/simulators) and can update the job metadata ('name', 'passed', 'tags', 'public', 'build', 'custom-data') and runs Sauce Connect if desired.
+> - the Sauce Labs virtual machine cloud (desktop web and em/simulators) and can update the job metadata ('name'*, 'passed', 'tags', 'public', 'build', 'custom-data') and runs Sauce Connect if desired.
 > - the Sauce Labs Real Device cloud (iOS and Android) and can **ONLY** update the job status to passed / failed

+> - By default the Sauce Service will update the 'name' of the job when the job starts.
+This will give you the option to update the name at any given point in time.
+> - The only time when you can't update the name of the job is when you execute a retry or a session reload.

 ## Installation